showdownjs/showdown/README.md

    Showdown will replace `{u}` with the username.
 Only applies if ghMentions option is enabled.
    Example: `@tivie` with ghMentionsOption set to `//mysite.com/{u}/profile` will result in `<a href="//mysite.com/tivie/profile">@tivie</a>`

- * **encodeEmails**: (boolean) [default true] Enables e-mail addresses encoding through the use of Character Entities, transforming ASCII e-mail addresses into its equivalent decimal entities. (since v1.6.1)
+ * **encodeEmails**: (boolean) [default true] Enable e-mail addresses encoding through the use of Character Entities, transforming ASCII e-mail addresses into its equivalent decimal entities. (since v1.6.1)

    NOTE: Prior to version 1.6.1, emails would always be obfuscated through dec and hex encoding.